Sounding Modernities: Theatre and Music in Manila and the Asia Pacific, 1869-1946. Cham: Palgrave Macmillan, 2018.

 2021

-“Gespräch über Postmigrantische und Epische Theater” (with Fabian Larsson)
+“Gespräch über Postmigrantische und Epische Theater” (with Fabian Larsson).
+Brecht Tage 2021, Literaturforum im Brecht Haus, Berlin.

 “Manila Men Remixed” Critical Modes of Listening – CTM Festival Berlin 2021, Germany